CLC DELEGATES – REGION 3

 Sharon Anderson

 “I’d like to see strong members on the CLC who can speak up and be a strong advocate.
-I am passionate about education and children.”
+I am passionate about education and children.
+We have lot of challenges ahead of us for council, like government changing policies and kids out of control.
+We need to find solutions.”

 Geoffrey Matthews

-Former CLC executive member who used to be a delegate “in the 1980s, when David Ross was the director”.
-Former deputy chair of the local board of the Central Desert Regional Council.
+He was a CLC delegate “in the 1980s, when David Ross was the director” and a deputy chair of the local (government) authority of the Central Desert Regional Council.